SebastianFaller/Composable-OPRF-via-Garbled-Circuits/README.md

 ## Prerequisits
 You have to install cmake, OPENSSL, PKG-Config and Boost via

-`sudo apt install cmake libssl-dev pkg-config libboost-all-dev`
+`sudo apt install cmake libssl-dev pkg-config libboost-all-dev g++`

 Then run
 `git clone`